• Home

 ONC-392 plus Lu 177 vipivotide in ARTA resistant mCRPC

-Have you been diagnosed with Metastatic Castration-Resistant Prostate Cancer (mCRPC)?
-If so, you may be able to take part in a research study investigating if the study drug together with standard of care drug are safe and well tolerated, and whether two drugs are effective in treating prostate cancer, in comparison with standard of care alone.
+The main purpose of the study is to determine whether the study drug, ONC-392, together with a standard of care drug PLUVICTO® (Lutetium Lu 177 Vipivotide Tetraxetan), are safe and well tolerated, and whether two drugs are effective in treating prostate cancer, in comparison with the standard of care PLUVICTO® alone.

 Age & Gender